 It focusses on three areas: improved food safety oversight, strengthened food safety legislative authorities, and enhanced international market opportunities.

-Publication of the Safe Food for Canadians Regulations (SFCR) in the Canada Gazette, Part II occurred on June 13, 2018 and the new regulations come into effect on January 15, 2019.
-Some of the requirements will have to be met immediately and others will be phased in over a 12-10 month period.
-We can help you understand the changes and how they affect your company and prepare for these changes, by working with you to review your food safety controls.
+Publication of the Safe Food for Canadians Regulations (SFCR) in the Canada Gazette, Part II occurred on June 13, 2018 and the new regulations came into effect on January 15, 2019.
+We can help you develop your Preventive Control Plan, so that you can apply for your SFCR Licence.
+The new Labelling regulations came into effect by December 14, 2021.

 Food Safety Modernization Act (FSMA)